mosmn/Notes/sections/javascript/isolation.md

 Another reason to use pure functions where possible is testing and refactoring.

 __One of the major benefits of using pure functions is they are immediately testable.
 They will always produce the same result if you pass in the same arguments.__

+# Mocking

+There are two solutions to the ‘tightly coupled code’ problem.
+The first, and best option is to simply remove those dependencies from your code as we did above, but that is simply not always possible.

+The second option is mocking - writing “fake” versions of a function that always behaves exactly how you want.
+For example, if you’re testing a function that gets information from a DOM input, you really don’t want to have to set up a webpage and dynamically insert something into the input just to run your tests.
+With a mock function, you could just create a fake version of the input-grabbing function that always returns a specific value and use THAT in your test.

+A few simple mocks here and there are OK.
+Some of your app will inevitably involve side-effects (reading from or writing to the network or filesystem, for instance).
+When you do have a genuine need for mocks, keep them simple.
+Little more than basic stubs are ideal.

+The more you break your problems down into simple, [pure functions](#pure-functions), the easier it will be to test your code without mocks.